 The following are required to obtain all Chinese visas:

 - It is compulsory to provide the original and a copy of the passport.
 There must be at least two blank pages in your passport.
 The passport validity must be at least 6 months.

 - It must have been taken recently.
-The dimensions of the photo should be 48 x 33 mm and it should be in the light background.
+The dimensions of the photo should be 48 x 33 mm, and it should be on a light background.

 Depending on the type of visa, you will need to provide other documents:

 Tourist visa (L visa):

 - Information about your travel, including the hotel reservation, flight ticket